la2050/archive/_projects/2015/linked-learning-college-work-life-ready-through-bbbslas-workplace-mentoring-program.md

     is to kickstart our growth so we can continue to scale the impact of our program to help make this unique, proven effective linked learning program to more of LA's youth.
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South LA
+    - Westside
+    - South Bay
+    - Antelope Valley
+    - County of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Mobilize for systems change
+    - Advocate with policymakers and leaders
+    - Implement and track policy
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Learn” metrics?:
+    - Youth unemployment and underemployment
+    - District-wide graduation rates
+    - District-wide graduation ratesCollege matriculation rates
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed
+    - Suspension and expulsion rates (Dream Metric)
+    - Truancy rates in elementary and middle schools (Dream Metric)
+    - >-
+      Students perceived sense of safety at and on the way to school (Dream Metric)
 maker_answers_list:
   - name: 'City, State'
     label: 'City, State'